How to find out what your job is:

 The metaphor should be that basic research is like Johnny Appleseed.
 He didn’t make a profit, but he’s remembered for his contributions.

-2 responses to “Myths about Research and Development”
+2 replies on “Myths about Research and Development”

 I appreciate your viewpoint.
 Certainly there is an important role for research that provides potential solutions to unknown problems.
 There’s also a good case for using current technologies as a guess about where to look–even if one doesn’t understand the actual stumbling blocks for those technologies.
 But I think there are lots of researchers who really believe that they are solving critical current issues, when in fact they don’t have a clue.